 Garmin introduced NEO Bike Plus in 2022.
 It has improved ergonomics, shifting, and fit (see all differences).

 Using the levers, you can adjust the fit (stack, reach, setback, saddle height, frame height).
 NEO has markings, so you can write them down if you set the bike for somebody else.
-Remember that you won’t be able to adjust the bike height as on Wahoo KICKR Bike.
-But thanks to the lack of the top tube, it’s not an issue.
+Remember that you won’t be able to adjust the bike height as you would on the Wahoo KICKR Bike.
+But it’s not an issue, thanks to the lack of the top tube.

-NEO also allows you to adjust the gearing.
-So, you can select compact gearing for steep climbs or hard gears for time trials.
-The range is as follows – front: up to 3 chainrings 53-22T, rear: up to 12spd 11-40T.
+NEO Plus also allows you to adjust the gearing.
+So, you can select compact gearing for steep climbs or hard gearing for time trials.
+The range is as follows: front: up to 3 chainrings 53-22T, rear: up to 12spd 11-40T.

 Wattbike Atom 2nd Gen. (Best Budget Smart Bike)